microsoft/vscode-makefile-tools/README.md

 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.
 # vscode-makefile-tools README

-This is the README for your extension "vscode-makefile-tools".
-After writing up a brief description, we recommend including the following sections.

 ## Features